rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

     name longer than 238 characters, it will be truncated to fit

-The best way to tell is to look at the image metadata - though unfortunately, you can't see it in the Cloud Control Panel yet.
-Using the API or the novaclient command line tool, you will see that an image created by the scheduled images service has the following metadatum on
+The best way to tell is to look at the image metadata - though unfortunately, you can't see it in the Cloud Control Panel.
+Using the API, you will see that an image created by the scheduled images service has the following metadatum on
 it:

     org.openstack__1__created_by: scheduled_images_service

-For information about using the novaclient tool for scheduled images, see [Using python-novaclient to manage scheduled images](/support/how-to/using-python-novaclient-to-manage-scheduled-images).
 {{</accordion>}}
 {{<accordion title="Is there a minimum or maximum time between scheduled images?" col="in" href="accordion5">}}